31 Essential Black-Owned Restaurants You Should Know in LA

 How to order: Reservations for dine-in can be made online.
 Call 323-936-2486 for pickup; or delivery via UberEats and other delivery apps.

 Wi Jammin Caribbean Restaurant

-Pro-tip: When combing through reviews of a well-rated Jamaican restaurant, ignore any that complain about long waits, menu items selling out, and even laissez-faire attitudes from the people taking your orders, as real Jamaican food lovers know that such comments serve as a badge of authenticity.
+Pro-tip: When combing through reviews of a well-rated Jamaican restaurant, ignore any that complain about long waits, menu items selling out, and even laissez-faire attitudes from the people taking your orders, as real Jamaican cuisine lovers know that such comments serve as a badge of authenticity.
 That said, we recommend ordering from WiJammin before hunger hits and outside of peak dining hours to avoid super long wait times.
-The ackee and saltfish (Jamaica’s national dish), oxtails, and jerk chicken are the stars of the show here, but you’ll also want to add side orders of beef patties and ground food (boiled plantains, sweet potatoes, yams, and a dumpling) to gain the full culinary experience.
+The Ackee and Saltfish (Jamaica’s national dish), Oxtails, and Jerk Chicken are the stars of the show here, but you’ll also want to add side orders of Beef Patties and Ground Food (boiled plantains, sweet potatoes, yams, and a dumpling) to gain the full culinary experience.

-Soul food often gets an unfair rap as being unhealthy or prepared with less-than-quality ingredients, a stereotype that Comfort LA is happy to dispel by offering a clean approach to the cuisine that utilizes healthier cooking techniques and fresh, locally-sourced organic ingredients.
-But more than that, Comfort LA brings a warm Southern hospitality, treating everyone who walks through their doors like family.
+Soul food often gets an unfair rap as being unhealthy or prepared with less-than-quality ingredients, a stereotype that Comfort LA is happy to dispel by offering a clean approach to the cuisine that utilizes healthier cooking techniques and fresh, locally sourced, organic ingredients.
+But more than that, Comfort LA brings a warm Southern hospitality to their service, treating everyone who walks through their doors like family.
 And with party packs that include 75-piece wings, a half-tray of cornbread, and a half-tray of mac and cheese or collard greens for just $125, they’re providing some of the most affordable family meals you’ll find.

-How to order: Pickup and delivery via Chownow.
+How to order: Dine-in is not offered at either location at this time.
+Order pickup and delivery via Chownow.